 Winter is on its way, and a majority of the United States will face at least a snowstorm or two.
 Massive winter storms aren’t uncommon; being prepared should be your goal.
 The worst time to prepare and stockpile for the next snowstorm is as it approaches.

 All of the shoppers will be heading to the stores, trying to buy everything from batteries to soup cans.
-Instead, preparation means you will be snug at home, ready for whatever comes your way.
+Instead, preparation means you will be snug at home, ready for whatever comes your way, ready to survive it.

 The first thing on everyone’s stockpile list should be water.
 Chances are you won’t be trapped for weeks because of snow, but you want to have several days of water stored.
 People in snowstorm areas should be prepared to stay at home for several days.

 Remember, the rule is at least one gallon per person per day.
 Each family should have a two week supply of water, including pets!